Education and awareness to keep people from entering the sex industry

-Because the need for intervention is so high right now, SAFE put all its funds in Phase One into an Emergency Receiving Center (ERC) – a 24/7 place to help victims of sexual exploitation from across Washington state.
+Because the need for intervention was so high in 2015, SAFE put all its funds in Phase One into an Emergency Receiving Center (ERC) – a 24/7 place to help victims get out of sexual exploitation.
 Many victims were able to come to the ERC and get healing, hope, and a pathway to a brighter future.

 1) provide crisis intervention and case management for victims;

 2) identify gaps in local services and make recommendations to fill them

 3) build partnerships with area providers to increase collaboration along the continuum of care for victims.